hanjinchi7-droid/recomby.ai-blog/src/data/post/2025-11-18-let-ai-recommend-your-solution.md

 ---
 publishDate: 2025-11-18T12:00:00Z
 author: zhengyucheng
-title: "Recomby.ai: Get Recommended by AI, Not Left Behind by the Times"
+title: 'Recomby.ai: Get Recommended by AI, Not Left Behind by the Times'
 excerpt: "In the AI Search and Agent Era, Let 'The Best Match' Defeat 'The Loudest Voice'"
 image: ../../assets/images/2025-11-18-let-ai-recommend-your-solution.png
 tags: